 There are too many risks to warrant housing two males together.

-On the other hand, female leopard geckos can live together with very few issues if you are an experienced owner.
+On the other hand, two female leopard geckos can live together with very few issues if you are an experienced owner.

 When you purchase from pet stores or breeders, make sure to select females who are roughly the same size.